Let’s begin with the obvious. It is going to be a huge challenge to get an exact number of rats in your house.

 Check For Droppings And Urine

-You should also take a look around your house for rat droppings and urine.
+You should also look around your house for rat droppings and urine.

 Rat droppings can be hazardous to your health, so please ensure that you are protected by: